Table of Contents

 Concepts of Shame and Guilt in Ch’un-Hyang’s Life Philosophy

 Love and loyalty create a single leitmotif of the epic story, its core theme, which is reflected even in the main character’s name that means ‘Spring Fragrance’ (“The Ch’unhyang Story”).
 In the Korean tradition, spring is a symbol of renewal and love.
 At that time, Ch’un-hyang met her beloved Master Yi and became his wife.
 A sense of duty was above all for her, and the greatest shame for the woman was the very idea of misconduct and betrayal.
 She was the only daughter of a famous courtesan and a wealthy official.
-Despite the fact that she was not working as a kisaeng and kept her virginity for a future husband, according tothe laws of the society, she had to feel shame from the very childhood because of her birth and mother’s status.
+Despite the fact that she was not working as a kisaeng and kept her virginity for a future husban, according to the laws of the society, she had to feel shame from the very childhood because of her birth and mother’s status.
 Nevertheless, Ch’un-hyang did not consider herself as a person of the lowest grade.
 According to her considerations, there was nothing in her behavior and way of life that she chose on her own to be ashamed of.

 After Yi’s departure to Seoul to finish his education and pass the state exam, a new governor arrived in Namwon and desired Ch’un-hyang to become his concubine.
 However, she refused the official saying that wife cannot serve two husbands as well as an honest governor cannot serve two kings (Touch).
 The woman was sent to prison and sentenced to torture and, eventually, to death.
 Ch’un-hyang was pressured to believe that she was guilty of disobedience to superior law.
 Officials tried to make her feel ashamed because she refused to become a mistress of the new Namwon governor.
 Despite that, the high-minded young wife held out against bullying and did not succumb to those destructive feelings.
 Ch’un-hyang’s philosophy of life stated that guilt and shame would cover her if she betrayed the only love.
 That was impossible.